Help for victims of violence

 Assess the situation;

-Schedule your first consultation with a social worker.
+Schedules your first consultation with a social worker.

 Provides information on possible assistance and types of support;